Cydhra/coraxlib/examples/heterotachy/README.md

 ## Instructions to compile

-Before proceeding with the compilation, make sure that `pll.h` is accessible, by copying it to the current example directory, or modifying the line
+Before proceeding with the compilation, make sure that `corax.h` is accessible, by copying it to the current example directory, or modifying the line

-`#include "pll.h"`
+`#include "corax.h"`

 You will also need to make the shared object `libpll.so` accessible by either placing it in your system's library directory (typically `/lib` or